rkapl123/DBAddin/docs/README.md

 Sometimes during copying and pasting DB Functions, these names can get mixed up, leading to strange results or non-functioning of the "jump" function.
 In these cases, there is a tool in the DB Addin tools group, which may be used to "purge" these hidden named ranges in case of any strange behaviour due to multiple name assignments to the same area.
 This button is only usable if clicked while pressing the Shift button.
 If the purge button is clicked while pressing the Ctrl Button, the hidden names used for the DB functions are unhidden and the Name manager is displayed.

 The tool "Buttons" is used for switching designmode for DBModifier Buttons (identical to standard Excel button "Design Mode" in Ribbon "Developer tab", Group "Controls")

+You can also fix legacy DBAddin functions in case you decided to skip the possibility offered on opening a Workbook with the "repair legacy function" button.

 In the DBAddin settings Group, there is a dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinUser.config and DBAddinCentral.config including XML validation.